Obdurodon: Taxonomy

 The specific name was chosen in honour of an indigenous Australian creation story for the platypus, where a duck named Tharalkoo gives birth to a chimeric creature after being ravished by a rakali.

 Description

-Obdurodon differ from the modern platypus, it that they had more permanent dentition in the spoon-shaped bill, retaining molars and incisors.
+Obdurodon differed from the modern platypus in that they had more permanent dentition in the spoon-shaped bill, retaining molars and incisors.
 The species may have foraged in the water column or surface.

 Obdurodon insignis

 O. insignis is thought to have had a similar build to the modern platypus.
 The holotype is the front molar of the upper right jaw, corresponding to the M2 molar, with the unusual character of six roots.
 Fragments of jawbone have also been assigned to the species, along with a single piece of post-cranial material, a pelvis.
 O. insignis had one more canine tooth (NC1) than its ancestor Steropodon galmani.